naveen-tirupattur/tabulous/README.md

 ## Credits

-This extension was developed by Naveen Tirupattur
+This extension was developed by Naveen Tirupattur.

 ## Contact